-(Qinding) Kangjilu (欽定)康濟錄 "(Imperially endorsed) Book on saving and supporting [the people]" is a book on disaster relief compiled by the mid-Qing period 清 (1644-1911) scholar Lu Cengyu 陸曾禹 and enlarged by Ni Guolian 倪國璉.
-The 4 juan "scrolls" long book was finished in 1740 and printed in the imperial printing shop, to be distributed and copied in the various provinces for use by the local governors.
-Ni Guolian (died 1743) has also written the book Chunjitang shiji 春及堂詩集.
+(Qinding) Kangjilu (欽定)康濟錄 "(Imperially endorsed) Book on saving and supporting [the people]" is a book on disaster relief compiled during the mid-Qing period 清 (1644-1911) by Lu Zengyu 陸曾禹 (18th cent.) from Renhe 仁和, Zhejiang.
+The 4-juan long book was finished in 1740 and printed in the imperial printing shop, to be distributed and copied in the various provinces for use by the local governors.

-Lu Cengyu's book is based on his earlier writing Jiujipu 救饑譜 "Notes on relieving famine", from which he extracted the most important parts.
-He presented the result to the throne, which received it with greatest delight.
-The Qianlong Emperor 乾隆 (r.
+The Kangjilu is based on Lu's draft Jiujipu 救饑譜 "Notes on relieving famine", from which he extracted the most important parts and presented the result to the throne, which received it with greatest delight.
+The Qianlong Emperor 乾隆帝 (r.
 1736-1795) bestowed it the title of Kangjilu and ordered to have it printed on imperial commission.

 Each of the four juan consists of an own chapter.
 The first chapter is a general introduction describing the methods of disaster relief in earlier ages.
 The three other chapters provide concrete instructions to meet problems with the supply of grain to the population after natural disasters occurred.
 Lu Cengyu stressed that earlier dynasties had a lot of general regulations, but no concrete rules for engaging famine.
 These were to be found in the word of the ancient philosophers and the sage kings of the distant past.